Our Mission

 Excellence.

-Find a veterinary ophthalmologist near you.
+Find a veterinary ophthalmologist near you using the button below:

-Ten years ago, Dr. Bill Miller, the founder of the program, recognized the good that was being done by so many our specialists already donating exams and decided to create a national platform to help expand individual efforts...and this national event was born.
+In 2008, Dr. Bill Miller, the founder of the program, recognized the good that was being done by so many our specialists already donating exams and decided to create a national platform to help expand individual efforts...and this national event was born.

-To date ACVO Diplomate members have examined more than 60,000 Service and Working animals' eyes.
+To date ACVO Diplomate members have examined more than 81,000 Service and Working animals' eyes.

 On average, over 300 specialists volunteer their time, staff and financial resources to the program annually.

-Check out the ACVO's animal eye care blog to learn more about common diseases, treatments and innovations.
+Check out the ACVO's animal eye care blog to learn more about common diseases, treatments, and innovations.
 Learn tips and tricks to keep your pet's peepers in tip top shape!

 Review our on-demand educational resources, find ophthalmology CE for general practitioners, and local referrals.